 United States Applicants (citizens, permanent residents, dual citizens)

 The M.A. in Biblical and Theological Studies program will continue to review completed fall semester applications after June 15 on a rolling basis.
 Please note that decisions after the June 15 date are dependent upon the availability of remaining spaces.
 We encourage following earlier deadlines to enhance your application experience.
+Please note that the greatest level of scholarship funds is awarded to students who apply by February 1 of the year they plan to enroll.

 - Early Action Application: Apply by November 15 to receive an admissions decision by December 6.